 Bath time is a great bonding experience with your baby, but it can be tricky if your baby is uncomfortable and scared.
-Find out how often your baby needs to be bathed and what you could do to make it fun for both of you.
+Find out how to bathe a baby, how often your baby needs to be bathed, and other baby bath tips.

 Keeping your baby clean is essential, but bath-time should be more than just a practical part of baby care.
 Splashing, playing and relaxing in the bath should be an enjoyable bonding experience for both baby and parent.
-Continue reading for some tips on bathing your baby, and suggestions to easing their fear of bathing or fear of the water.
+Continue reading for tips on how to bathe a baby baby, suggestions on easing their fear of bathing and water, as well as other baby bath tips.

 Both the room and the bath water need to be comfortably warm – not too hot, just so your baby doesn’t get cold.
 Fill the bath with two inches of water, then test with your wrist or elbow to check the temperature.

 Young children should never be left unattended around water, so make sure you have everything you need including a towel, a gentle shampoo, a clean diaper and clothes, a bowl of clean water and two washcloths or cotton wool before you begin.

 The UK National Health Service recommends using plain water to clean baby’s delicate skin for the first month.
 If you want to use toiletries after that, make sure that they are baby-friendly products.

 After removing baby’s nappy and cleaning away any mess, carefully lower baby into the tub, supporting their head and shoulders.

 Use a bowl of clean water to wash baby’s face and hair gently with a washcloth or cotton wool.
 This will ensure that no nasties from the nappy area come into contact with the eyes, ears, nose and mouth.
 Use a second washcloth to wash baby’s body, being careful to get into the folds and creases.

 There’s no need to give your newborn a bath every day.
 Three times a week should be enough.